zirill/cmsnap/results.md

 Engine: **CMSnap-LITE-M 0.2.2**, official release binary.
 Harness: [`bench.sh`](bench.sh) from this repo — it downloads the binary, pins the CPUs and drives the load itself.
-Raw wrk output for every run, including the discarded ones: [`results-epyc32.txt`](results-epyc32.txt).

 ## Setup